paolacernada/SpaceTravel-RandomDelayMicroservice/Microservice_Documentation.md

 1. **Set Up ZeroMQ Communication:**

-    Your partner will need to set up a ZeroMQ REQ (request) socket to communicate with your microservice.
+    You will need to set up a ZeroMQ REQ (request) socket to communicate with this microservice.

 ```
 import zmq